Journal of Biomedical Materials Research Part A. 2014 Feb; 102(2): 470-8.

 [MEDLINE] [FULL TEXT]

-- Liu 2016: Lung inflammation caused by long-term exposure to titanium dioxide in mice involving in NF-κB signalling pathway.
+- Liu 2016: Lung inflammation caused by long-term exposure to titanium dioxide in mice involving in NF-κB signaling pathway.
 [MEDLINE]

 - Rahman 2016: Toxicogenomics analysis of mouse lung responses following exposure to titanium dioxide nanomaterials reveal their disease potential at high doses.
 [MEDLINE] [FULL TEXT]